Create a scholarship at the University of Minnesota Morris

 Donors may determine the criteria for choosing student recipients and can designate a particular area of study, a specific geographic region, or a certain class year, etc. (institutional approval required).
 The goal is to reflect each donor's values and interests while keeping the criteria as broad and competitive as possible.

 The amount of the scholarship given to recipients may vary throughout the years as the endowment grows in value.
 Donors who establish scholarships may add to the endowment fund at any time, as may other donors.

-Quasi-endowment funds at the University of Minnesota, Morris can be established for $10,000 or more.
+Quasi-endowment funds at the University of Minnesota Morris can be established for $10,000 or more.
 This type of fund currently provides an annual payout of 4.5 percent.
 However, with quasi-endowment funds, a portion of the principal may also be awarded for scholarships (versus just the earnings as in the case of the fully endowed funds described above).
-At the donor's discretion, this fund can be converted to an endowed fund when the principal balance reaches $25,000.
-The donor determines the criteria for quasi-endowment scholarships (as above) and also names the scholarship.
+At the donor’s discretion, this fund can be converted to an endowed fund when the principal balance reaches $25,000 in gifts.
+The donor determines the criteria for quasi-endowment scholarships (as above) and may also name this scholarship.

 Annual scholarships are not endowed and are given as per the donor's wishes, dollar amount designation, and total fund balance.
 Minimum annual scholarships are $1,000 per student per year for five years.
 The donor may also name this scholarship.